usegalaxy-eu/website/_events/2021-06-21-sars-cov-2-data-analysis-monitoring-training.md

 ## Certificates

 If you need a certificate, you can request it at the end of the workshop.
-Please make sure to keep all the work over the 4 days, stay active in the discussions and fill out the final survey that we will send around.
+Please make sure to keep all the work over the 4 days, stay active in the discussions and fill out the [final survey](https://forms.gle/m8NRg7WrgGwnCEGQA).

 # Code of Conduct